threelogy/threelogy.github.io/_video/other/bobby--anafe-the-sequel-by-threelogy.md

 type: other
 section-rank: 1
 ---
-Mr. Manuel Co's 90th Birthday Party! :)
+August 8, 2016 Mr. Manuel Co's 90th Birthday Party! :)

 For bookings, send us an email or call us at +63 2 4344428